fullstackhacker/JustTheTip/README.md

 As part of your pre-work submission, please reflect on the app and answer the following questions below:

+### Question 1:

-**Question 1**: "What are your reactions to the iOS app development platform so far?
+#### "What are your reactions to the iOS app development platform so far?
 How would you describe outlets and actions to another developer?
 Bonus: any idea how they are being implemented under the hood?
 (It might give you some ideas if you right-click on the Storyboard and click Open As->Source Code")

-**Answer:**

 Just like the video said, coming from a web app developer background, the whole drag and drop for the UI felt a little dirty. xCode seems difficult to manage on a smaller screen, but I'm sure as I understand the UI better, it'll get easier.